Mithila Makhaan

 Mithila Makhaan is a Maithili language film directed by Nitin Chandra that stars Anurita Jha, Kranti Prakash Jha and Pankaj Jha.

-Udit Narayan, Hariharan, Suresh Wadkar, Sonu Nigam have provided playback voices for songs in the movie.
+Udit Narayan, Hariharan, Suresh Wadkar, and Sonu Nigam have provided playback voices for songs in the movie.

-The movie has won Best Maithili Film in the 63rd National Film Awards under the language section.
-It is the first ever Maithili film from Bihar and Jharkhand to get a national award.
-Apart from winning Best Film in Maithili, "Mithila Makhaan" was also officially selected for International Film Festival of South Asia (IFFSA) in Toronto in May, 2016, Jagran Film Festival - 2016 and National Film Festival - 2016 organised by the Ministry of Information and Broadcasting in New Delhi and NFAI, Pune.
+The movie won Best Maithili Film in the 63rd National Film Awards under the language section.
+It is the first-ever Maithili film from Bihar and Jharkhand to get a national award.
+Apart from winning Best Film in Maithili, "Mithila Makhaan" was also officially selected for the International Film Festival of South Asia (IFFSA) in Toronto in May, 2016, Jagran Film Festival - 2016 and National Film Festival - 2016 organised by the Ministry of Information and Broadcasting in New Delhi and NFAI, Pune.
 The film is high budget production with filming in US, Canada, India and Nepal.
 It was shot in a temperature of -35 °C in Canada and +45 °C in India and Nepal.